ByronPop/BillBot/README.md

         return [text]
 ```

 Each Tweet must be less than 280 characters.
-Sometimes, ChatGPT fails to respond with an analysis that is <280 characters so I implemented a while loop to check the length of each Tweet and retry the GPT integration until I get an analysis where each section is the appropriate length.
+Sometimes, ChatGPT fails to respond with an analysis that is <280 characters so I implemented a while loop to check the length of each Tweet and retry the ChatGPT endpoint until I get an analysis where each section is the appropriate length.

 Once I have an acceptable set of Tweets, I post the initial Tweet: